 Many experienced teams have developed some sort of “code” for radio communication during battles.
 It’s deemed crucial for keeping the communication concise and the orders clear.
 The exact code varies from team to team; they use whatever works best for them.

 Channels and Frequencies

-It’s possible for a vehicle to be tuned in to several frequencies at once, but connecting to frequencies they aren’t tuned in to at the moment takes several seconds, combined with the fact that there is a virtually infinite number of frequencies, which makes it impossible for them to just spam connects in order to detect an unknown frequency.
-Depending on the quality of the radio, the connect time can however be minimized to a certain extent, making it easier for scouts to try and detect the frequencies another team uses, given enough time.
+It’s possible for a vehicle to be tuned in to several frequencies at once, but connecting to frequencies they aren’t tuned in to at the moment takes several seconds.
+There is only a limited number of frequencies, which makes it possible for a patient tank to just spam connects in order to detect an unknown used channel.
+Depending on the quality of the radio, the connect time and number of parallel frequencies can be improved to a certain extent, making it easier for scouts to try and detect the frequencies another team uses, given enough time.